ifilot/opengl-cpp-course/lesson01/README.md

 program = glCreateProgram();
 glAttachShader(program, vertex_shader);
 glAttachShader(program, fragment_shader);

-glLinkProgram(program);
+// bind attributes
+glBindAttribLocation(program, 0, "pos");
+glBindAttribLocation(program, 1, "col");

+// always link after binding attributes glLinkProgram(program);
 check_shader_error(program, GL_LINK_STATUS, true, "Program linking failed: ");
 glValidateProgram(program);
 check_shader_error(program, GL_VALIDATE_STATUS, true, "Program validation failed: ");

+// set uniform variables in shader after linking mvp_location = glGetUniformLocation(program, "mvp");
 ```

 A shader is created using `glCreateShader`, which takes a single argument specifying the shader type (here: `GL_VERTEX_SHADER` or `GL_FRAGMENT_SHADER`, but there exist other types).
 Next, the source code for the Shader is set using `glShaderSource`.
 Then, the code is compiled using `glCompileShader` and finally we check for any errors.
 After compiling and checking both the vertex as well as the fragment shader, we create a single Shader program using `glCreateProgram`.
-The two individual shaders are attached to this program using `glAttachShader` and we link the program.
-We check for errors, validate the program, and check for errors again.
+The two individual shaders are attached to this program using `glAttachShader`.
+The data previously specified in our VBOs needs to be connected to the shader.
+We do this using `glBindAttribLocation`.
+Then we link and validate our program and finally we set a uniform variables using `glGetUniformLocation`.

+Note the particular order of the instructions:
+1. Read shader sources and compile these
+2. Create a shader program and attach the shaders
+3. Bind all attributes
+4. Link and validate the shader program
+5. Get locations for the uniforms

 ## Exercises